alisaifee/coredis/docs/source/compatibility.rst

 XREADGROUP
 **********

-Return new entries from a stream using a consumer group, or access the history of the pending entries for a given consumer.
-Can block.
+Returns new or historical messages from a stream for a consumer in agroup.
+Blocks until a message is available otherwise.

 - Documentation: `XREADGROUP <https://redis.io/commands/xreadgroup>`_
 - Implementation: :meth:`~coredis.Redis.xreadgroup`